SimonDarksideJ/SimonDarksideJ.github.io/_posts/2023-09-23-monogame-meet-vscode.markdown

 > or you could swap out to your explorer/finder and do it, the result is the same.

-Now, using the terminal IN the folder (if you used a GUI, you still need to navigate there in the Terminal, hence why I say it is easier to just use the terminal), you then simply use the following command:
+Now, using the Terminal window IN the folder (if you used a GUI, you still need to navigate there in the Terminal, hence why I say it is easier to just use the Terminal), you then simply use the following command:

 ```text
 dotnet new mgdesktopgl -o MyGame